-Denomination (also Nabuchodonosor, Nebochadnezar, Nebuchadrezar) of a bottle oversize for champagne with the volume of 15 liters or the content of 20 normal bottles.
-The name derives from the biblical figure Nebuchadnezzar II (605-562 BC).
+Name (also Nabuchodonosor, Nebochadnezar, Nebukadrezar) of an oversize bottle for champagne with the volume of 15 liters or the content of 20 normal bottles.
+The name is derived from the biblical figure Nebuchadnezzar II (605-562 BC).
 "Nabû-kudurri-ussur" means "God Nabû, protect my eldest son".

-The Neo-Babylonian king conquered in 586 BC.
+The New Babylonian king conquered in 586 BC.
+Chr.
 Judah, the southern kingdom of the Jews (see also under Babylonia ).
-The capital was Jerusalem and the under Salomon (972-932 BC).
-Built temple completely destroyed and deported the upper class of Jews in the so-called Babylonian captivity.
-His son Balthazar (Belshazzar) was the last king of the Neo-Babylonian Empire and also gave his name to a bottle oversize.
-Nebuchadnezzar was a historical model for Guiseppe Verdi's (1813-1901) opera Nabuccho.
-The picture shows an inscription describing Nebuchadnezzar II on an onyx stone eye of a Marduk statue (city god of Babylon).
-See also below bottles and wine vessels,
+The capital Jerusalem and the under Salomon (972-932 BC). built temples completely destroyed and the upper class of the Jews deported to the so-called Babylonian captivity.
+His son Balthazar (Belshazzar) was the last king of the New Babylonian Empire and also gave his name to an oversized bottle.
+Nebuchadnezzar was the historical model for Guiseppe Verdi's (1813-1901) opera Nabuccho.
+The picture shows an inscription that Nebuchadnezzar II describes on an onyx stone eye of a Marduk statue (city god of Babylon).
+See also under bottles and wine vessels,